UK car sales rise annual 10.9 percent in August

-LONDON Car sales rose by an annual 10.9 percent in August, the 18th consecutive month of growth, though at a slightly slower pace than the previous month, the country's auto industry trade body said on Thursday.
+LONDON British car sales rose by an annual 10.9 percent in August, the 18th consecutive month of growth, though at a slightly slower pace than the previous month, the country's auto industry trade body said on Thursday.

 Some 65,937 new cars were registered, down sharply from 162,000 in July - when sales grew by an annual 12.7 percent - as motorists waited for September's biannual change in number plates, which in Britain identify the year of registration.